rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 $ find /etc | cpio -ov > /dev/rmt0
 ```

-The support can be of several types:
+The media can be of several types:

 * tape drive: `/dev/rmt0`;
 * a partition: `/dev/sda5`, `/dev/hda5`, etc.